Skip to Main Content

 Arts In Health

-A George Family Center for Healing Arts Conference
+The George Family Center for Healing Arts Presents

-Arts in Health will bring together people from across New Jersey who care about the role of the arts in health and wellbeing, with a special spotlight on South Jersey.
-The gathering will create space to connect, exchange ideas, and strengthen relationships in this growing field.
+The Arts in Health Conference, held on May 27, 2026, brought together people from across New Jersey who care about the role of the arts in health and well-being, with a special spotlight on South Jersey.
+As the Center’s first conference, the gathering created space for connection, idea-sharing, and relationship-building in this growing field.

-The program will include a keynote speaker, a panel discussion, interactive arts experiences led by leading teaching artists, a resource fair, and time to connect and spark new collaborations.
+The program included keynote speaker Melanie Cohn, a panel discussion, interactive ArtWise Rx experiences led by teaching artists, a resource fair, and time to connect and spark new collaborations.

 Free registration made possible by the New Jersey State Council on the Arts and Inspira Health.